C.S. Marítimo: Support

 Supporters of Marítimo are known as Marítimistas.
 The club has around 12,000 registered members (known as sócios), ranking Marítimo as the 6th most supported club in Portugal; in their most recent season in the Primeira Liga, Marítimo also had the 6th highest average home match attendance.
 The club has three predominant supporter groups, the Claque Esquadrão Marítimista, the Ultras Templários and the Ultras Fanatics 13.

 The club's official anthem, "Marcha do Marítimo", was sung for the first time in 1950 following the successful Tour of Africa.
 Additional club anthems include "Maritimo, o Glorioso!", written by João Luís Mendonça, and "Duas Vezes Madeirense".

-Famous persons who have publicly shown their support for Marítimo include businessman Joe Berardo, international footballer Cristiano Ronaldo - both are registered sócios of the club - and former President of the Regional Government of Madeira, Alberto João Jardim.
+Famous persons who have publicly shown their support for Marítimo include businessman Joe Berardo, international footballer Cristiano Ronaldo - both are registered sócios of the club - and former president of the Regional Government of Madeira, Alberto João Jardim.
 Musician and 2017 Eurovision Song Contest winner Salvador Sobral has occasionally been seen wearing a Marítimo shirt during performances, and a viral video of indie band NAPA showed the group singing the club's anthem, Marcha do Marítimo, prior to their appearance at the 2025 Eurovision Song Contest.

 Marítimo are known throughout the Portuguese-speaking world and have fan bases in former Portuguese colonies and regions with significant Portuguese communities; supporter clubs exist in London, Jersey, California, Angola and South Africa.
 The club maintains strong ties to a large Madeiran expat community in Venezuela and with affiliate club C.S.
 Marítimo de La Guaira; the four-time national champions were founded in 1959 by Madeiran fans of Marítimo.
 Similarly, Marítimo enjoys a presence in Cape Verde, where affiliate club Marítimo do Porto Novo compete in the Santo Antão South Island Championships.
 Since 2015, the club has also operated more than 70 youth football academies in Brazil, primarily in the states of Rio Grande do Sul and Santa Catarina, along with further academies in Argentina, the United States and Uruguay.

 Rivalries

 Marítimo has held long-established rivalries with fellow Madeira-based teams Nacional and União; matches between the sides are referred to as the Madeira derby.
-Additionally, Marítimo also has a rivalry with Azores-based team Santa Clara; matches between the two archipelago-based teams are classified as the dérbi insular (Islands derby), with the first competitive game between the two teams (a 0-0 draw) taking place o 29 August 1999.
+Additionally, Marítimo also has a rivalry with Azores-based team Santa Clara; matches between the two archipelago-based teams are classified as the dérbi insular (Islands derby), with the first competitive game between the two teams (a 0-0 draw) taking place on 29 August 1999.